Disadvantaged Business Enterprise (DBE) Program

-The Disadvantaged Business Enterprise (DBE) Program promotes business opportunities for firms owned by minority, women and other disadvantaged individuals that are certified as DBEs through the the Massachusetts Unified Certification Program (MassUCP).
+The Disadvantaged Business Enterprise (DBE) Program promotes business opportunities for firms owned by minority, women, and other disadvantaged individuals that are certified as DBEs through the Massachusetts Unified Certification Program (MassUCP).
 The DBE Program is designed to promote a more diverse pool of bidders on MBTA contracts.

 About the DBE Program